padeler/bitbox/README.md

 Bitbox is a RGB LED matrix controlled using an arduino board.
 It combines the functions of the [GameFrame](https://ledseq.com/product/game-frame) by LEDSEQ and the [RibbaPi](https://github.com/stahlfabrik/RibbaPi).

-Bitbox can work as a standalone divide displaying data/time or controlled over USB to display images send by the host.
+Bitbox can work as a standalone device displaying data/time or controlled over USB to display images send by the host.

 This repository contains arduino code and build notes for the bitbox display.